MySQL Index Tuning Basics

 deck_max_total_rating

-Case 4: When there are multiple range conditions
+Case 4: Multiple range conditions

 level